Hurricane David: Dominica

 During the storm's onslaught, David dropped up to 10 in of rain, causing numerous landslides on the mountainous island.
 Hours of hurricane-force winds severely eroded the coastlines and washed out coastal roads.

 Damage was greatest in the southwest portion of the island, especially in the capital city, Roseau, which resembled an air raid target after the storm's passage.
 Strong winds from Hurricane David destroyed or damaged 80 percent of the homes (mostly wood) on the island, leaving 75 percent of the population homeless, with many others temporarily homeless in the immediate aftermath.
 In addition, the rainfall turned rivers into torrents, sweeping away everything in their path to the sea.
 Power lines were completely ripped out, causing the water system to stop as well.

 Most severely damaged was the agricultural industry.
 The worst loss in agriculture was from bananas and coconuts, of which about 75 percent of the crop was destroyed.
 Banana fields were completely destroyed, and in the southern portion of the island most coconut trees were blown down.
 Citrus trees fared better, due to the small yet sturdy nature of the trees.
 In addition, David's winds uprooted many trees on the tops of mountains, leaving them bare and damaging the ecosystem by disrupting the water levels.

 In all, 56 people died in Dominica and 180 were injured.
 Property and agricultural damage figures in Dominica are unknown.
+David was the deadliest tropical cyclone to hit the island of Dominica since the 1834 Padre Ruíz hurricane, which killed over 200 people.